Exciting News! Yijin Hardware is rebranding to Yijin Solution. Read more →

 When Should You Use CNC Machining Services for Custom Parts?

-Use CNC machining services like Yijin Hardware when you need custom parts with complex geometries, tight tolerances (±0.0005 inches), or special materials.
+Use CNC machining services like Yijin Solution when you need custom parts with complex geometries, tight tolerances (±0.0005 inches), or special materials.
 Your projects requiring precision components for aerospace, medical, or automotive applications benefit most from CNC’s accuracy and consistent quality.

 CNC vs. Sheet Metal Fabrication FAQs